 The water tank glycol pump is simply a converted water tank heater that pumps into a 10-gallon pail before being pumped to the lake.

 This is easier than checking glycol levels in the boiler.
 You look inside the 10-gallon pail to ensure the input and output lines are below the glycol level.

 10. Wood Stove Check

 We depend on our wood stove for heat through the fall, winter, and spring months.
-Two years ago we replaced our trusty old Osburn with a new Roby model.
-Honestly, it's been a bit disappointing.
+Two years ago, we replaced our trusty old Osburn with a new Roby model.
+Honestly, like our NTI boiler, it's been a bit disappointing.
 It just doesn't heat our main floor as well as our old one.

 I'm saving my pennies to get a Pioneer Princess wood stove in a few years.

 Now, in previous years, prepping the wood stove for winter was pretty straightforward.
 Dan would go up on the roof with the chimney brush and clear out the chimney.